mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 So far, we have created custom tasks.
 Now, let's look at custom settings.
 Before that, let's understand the difference  between a task and a setting.
 An SBT task is something which can be invoked and executed each time.
 You can think of it like `def` in Scala.
-Whereas, a setting is evaluated at the start of SBT session and after that it is memoised.
+Whereas, a setting is evaluated at the start of SBT session and after that it is memoized.
 It is like `val` in Scala.
 In the similar way, we can create a setting.
 The only difference is that instead of `taskKey` we will use `settingKey` to define a setting:
 ```
 lazy val uuidStringSetting = settingKey[String]("Generate string uuid task")